 Clubs and schools will be required to meet three specific criteria before any rugby activity can begin and meet further requirements before full contact training and matches can begin.

 Compliance with the public health, hygiene and physical distancing requirements in place locally at that time will be required at all times.

-Updated Phase 2 Return Guidelines
+Updated Phase 2 Return Guidelines and Downloads